Atineon/easysave_production/README.md

 **How to install the application ?**

 To install the application, you simply need to clone the repository.
-All files will be plugged in normally, then you just have to launch the executable file.
+All files will be included, all you have to do is launch the executable file.

 **LATEST RELEASE**